MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-step3.md

 ms.assetid:
 description: "Overview Migrate your SharePoint Server workflows to Microsoft 365 using the SharePoint Migration Tool (SPMT)"
 ---

-This feature is currently in public preview, and subject to change.

 # Step 3 - Activate workflows

-# Activate migrated flows
+>[!Note]
+>This feature is currently in public preview, and subject to change.

 After the migration has completed, the flow owner must sign in to Power Automate to turn on the migrated flows.